scality/Zenko/docs/Installation/Re-Installing_Zenko.rst

 If you are installing Zenko on a fresh cluster, the instructions provided in the `Installation Guide <./installation_guide.html>`_ are sufficient.
-If, however, you are reinstalling Zenko on an existing cluster (while assessing or testing Zenko, for example), you must perform the following additional step.
+If, however, you are reinstalling Zenko on an existing cluster (while assessing or testing Zenko, for example), you must perform the following additional steps.

 Destroy All Volumes
 +++++++++++++++++++